jaames/iro.js/docs/colorPicker_api.md

 ### addHook

 Used by plugins to hook into the color picker lifecycle.
+Plugin hooks are just like events, except they are added globally to every color picker instance.
+When a hook callback is called, its `this` context is also bound to the color picker instance.
+Check the [Plugin Hooks](#plugin-hooks) section for a full list of available hooks.

+**Arguments:**

+* `{String} hookType`
+* `{Function} callback`

 ## Plugin Hooks

 ### `init:before`

 Fired as soon as the new color picker is constructed.
-At this point, the `props` property is available, so this is the ideal point to
+At this point, the `props` property is available, so this is the ideal point to parse any color picker config parameters that your plugin uses.

 ### `init:state`

-Fired once the color picker state has been essentially.
+Fired once the color picker state has been initiated.
+You may merge your own values into `this.state` here.
+The `color` property is also available and events can be registered at this point.

 ### `init:after`

-Fired once the color picker state has been essentially.
+Fired once the color picker has done initialising layout.
+The `layout` param is now available.

 ### `mount`

 Fired when the color picker has been mounted into the DOM.
-The `el` property is now accessible.
+When this is fired, the `el` and `base` properties are available.

 ### `event:on`